IllusionMods/KK_Plugins/README.md

 <details><summary>Configuration</summary>

+Comes preconfigured with a whole bunch of migration info.
+Unless I stopped maintaining it you shouldn't need to mess with this stuff.
 KK_GUIDMigration.csv is a comma separated file in the form Category,Old GUID,Old ID,New GUID,New ID.
 Category is the internal one used by sideloader, not the numeric category.
 When the category is * only GUID migration will be attempted and whatever you put for Old/New ID will be ignored.
 Use only in cases where a GUID changed and the IDs stay the same.